-If the vehicle does not start and the security light stays on, there is a problem with the system.
+If the engine does not start and the security light stays on, there is a problem with the system.
 Turn the vehicle off and try again.

-If the RKE transmitter appears to be undamaged, try another transmitter, or place the transmitter in the transmitter pocket.
-See "Starting the Vehicle with a Low Transmitter Battery" under Remote Keyless Entry (RKE) System Operation on page 2-3.
+If the RKE transmitter appears to be undamaged, try another transmitter.
+Or, you may try placing the transmitter in the transmitter pocket in the center console.
+See "Starting the Vehicle with a Low Transmitter Battery or Wireless Interference" under Remote Keyless Entry (RKE) System Operation on page 2-3.

-If the vehicle does not start with the other transmitter or when the transmitter is in the transmitter pocket, your vehicle needs service.
+If the engine does not start with the other transmitter or when the transmitter is in the pocket in the center console, your vehicle needs service.
 See your dealer who can service the theft-deterrent system and have a new transmitter programmed to the vehicle.